Dunn's River Falls

 World has many staircases and many are beautiful.
 But Dunn's River Falls could be some of the most enjoyable staircases in the world.

-These travertine terraces end in the beach of Caribbean Sea.
+These tufa terraces end in the beach of Caribbean Sea.
 Thus - one can start climbing them right from the gorgeous beach.

 Water in the falls is pleasant and tropical vegetation creates likeable shadow.
 Visitors to the site can climb for a while - and stop for a short bath in one of the pools along the way.